UzL-ITS/sev-step/README.md

 However, this library also works against a plain VM, without any SEV specific Kernel, Qemu or OVMF version

+You need to disable transpartent hugepages for the page granular tracking to work correctly.
+This can be done e.g. via `echo "never" | sudo tee /sys/kernel/mm/transparent_hugepage/enabled`

 # Use
 The kernel patch, exposes an ioctl based API that can be used by any userspace application.
 The file `c_definitions.h` contains